UBC-CIC/multichannel-communications-manager/docs/DeploymentGuide.md

       (This can be anything you want)
    Parameter EnvironmentName [dev]:
-      (This is just to differentiate between different builds, e.x. you can have dev, prod, and test environemnts) Parameter DBName [sys]:
+      (This is just to differentiate between different builds, e.x. you can have dev, prod, and test environemnts) Parameter AmplifyLink []:
+      (Enter the hosting link that Amplify generated in the previous step) Parameter DBName [sys]:
       (Name of the database, sys is the standard name, must begin with a letter and contain only alphanumeric characters, and be 16 characters or less)
    Parameter DBUser [admin]: